alchemistry/alchemlyb/README.rst

 change with time.

-**alchemlyb** is an attempt to make alchemical free energy calculations easier to do leveraging the full power and flexibility of the PyData stack.
+**alchemlyb** is an attempt to make alchemical free energy calculations easier to do by leveraging the full power and flexibility of the PyData stack.
 It
 includes:

-1. functions for extracting raw data from output files of common molecular dynamics engines such as GROMACS [Abraham2015]_.
+1. Parsers for extracting raw data from output files of common molecular dynamics engines such as GROMACS [Abraham2015]_.

+2. Subsamplers for obtaining uncorrelated samples from timeseries data.

-2. functions for obtaining free energies directly from this data, using best-practices approaches for Multistate Bennett Acceptance Ratio (MBAR) [Shirts2008]_ and thermodynamic integration (TI).
-In particular, it uses internally the excellent `pymbar <http://pymbar.readthedocs.io/>`_ library for performing MBAR and extracting independent, equilibrated samples [Chodera2016]_.
+3. Estimators for obtaining free energies directly from this data, using best-practices approaches for multistate Bennett acceptance ratio (MBAR) [Shirts2008]_ and thermodynamic integration (TI).

-This library currently centers around the use of `MDSynthesis
-<http://mdsynthesis.readthedocs.org>`_ at the moment for memory efficiency,
-persistence, and code simplicity, though this may change in the future.
+In particular, it uses internally the excellent `pymbar
+<http://pymbar.readthedocs.io/>`_ library for performing MBAR and extracting
+independent, equilibrated samples [Chodera2016]_.

 ..
 [Abraham2015] Abraham, M.J., Murtola, T., Schulz, R., Páll, S., Smith, J.C.,
     Hess, B., and Lindahl, E. (2015).
 GROMACS: High performance molecular